How to scrape lazy-loaded images

 If a page reads img.src back to you as the same 1x1 GIF or base64 blur for each <img> in a gallery, you're probably scraping a page that loads its images lazily.
 The candidate URLs are sitting in data-src or srcset, and the page's own JavaScript only copies them into src when an image scrolls close to the viewport.
 Nothing below the fold has scrolled there yet, so those images have not loaded, and a plain read gives you placeholders.
 This is how most modern image grids and feeds behave.

-The solution is to reproduce the scroll behavior and move through the page in steps, so each image's IntersectionObserver fires and the loader swaps the resolved URL into src before you read it, with a data-src fallback for any image whose observer has not run yet.
-You wait for the network to settle after the last scroll, then read every <img> and filter out the leftover placeholders, so you end with a clean list of resolved image URLs from image elements.
+The solution is to reproduce the scroll behavior and move through the page in steps.
+We'll build a small script that drives a headless browser down the page in fixed steps so each image nears the viewport and the page's own loader swaps its resolved URL into src, waits for the network to settle so the scroll-triggered image requests finish before we read, then reads every <img> with a fallback for any image whose loader has not run yet and drops the placeholder URLs that lazy-loaders leave behind, so we end with a clean list of resolved image URLs.
 It comes to about 55 lines of Node.js with one dependency, Puppeteer.

 The complete script